jonase/eastwood/README.next.md

 This is bad form in Clojure.
 It is written in imperative style, which is not encouraged, but that is not the worst thing about this example.
-The worst part is the use of def inside of another def (the defn count-up-to).
-Defs always have an effect on a globally visible var in the namespace, whether they are nested inside another def or not.
+The worst part is the use of `def` inside of another `def` (the `defn count-up-to` counts as the outer `def`).  `def`s always have an effect on a globally visible var in the namespace, whether they are nested inside another `def` or not.

 Unless you really know what you are doing and looking for a very particular effect, it is highly recommended to take `:def-in-def`